-Spouse of the Prime Minister Commonwealth of The Bahamas
+Spouse of the former Prime Minister Commonwealth of The Bahamas

 Mrs. Patricia Minnis holds an earned Bachelor of Science (BSc.) degree in Biology from the prestigious Bethune Cookman University.
 Upon graduating, she embarked on a teaching career at a local high school in Nassau, The Bahamas where she developed a passion for youth development.

 Mrs. Minnis formerly served as the Assistant Director of Agriculture at the Ministry of Agriculture and Marine Resources in The Bahamas.
 Her career in Agriculture and Marine Resources spans more than thirty (30) years and during her tenure she was intricately involved in the establishment of the local Food Technology Unit and the development of food policies throughout The Bahamas.

 Further, Mrs. Minnis’ passion for advancing the industry led to a two (2) year secondment at the Bureau of Standards in Jamaica (BSJ).
 She is a former board member of The Bahamas Bureau of Standards and Quality (BBSQ) and served as the contact person and delegate to the Codex Alimentarius Commission (Food Code).

 Mrs. Minnis is an active member of the Spouses of CARICOM Leaders Association Network (SCLAN).
 As a member of this association she works alongside other First Ladies, Spouses of Heads of Government and UN Representatives to facilitate knowledge exchange which contributes positively to progress in key areas such as mental health, the reduction of gender-based violence, teenage pregnancy, HIV and AIDS.